 This Fleeting World is the smallest book of big history, telling the story of the universe and history of humanity in less than one hundred pages.
 Prize-winning historian David Christian covers it all in this compact, accessible, and inspiring guide to the history of everything, from stars and empires to cities, the World Wide Web, capitalism, and globalization.
+(If you are looking for the edition designed for AP World History and other courses, please visit this page.)

 “What a quick, convenient, and persuasive way to begin to understand the confusing world in which we find ourselves!” –William H. McNeill